holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/05_primm/lesson_plan_day_1.md

     - Walk through worksheet
         - Label types of learning as you encounter them
         - Find one place to improve
+    - Going to work in pairs... just like MS/HS
     - Go!
 - Reflection
     - What's good?